(This article was last updated on Jan. 5, 2023)

 What are the biggest mistakes most people make in this situation?

 Researchers call it loss-aversion.
 People find losses more painful than gains.
-That is one reason why some people are terrified of investing in the first place, despite the fact the Dow Jones has gone from 66 in 1900 to 26,800+ this year – a 10% yearly gain.
+That is one reason why some people are terrified of investing in the first place, despite the fact the Dow Jones has gone from 66 in 1900 to about 37,000 in 2022.